terra-money/enterprise-contracts/contracts/enterprise-facade-v2/README.md

 This is the implementation of Enterprise facade for v2 DAOs (the DAO form launched with cross-chain functionality).

-Operates on either the enterprise contract or the enterprise-treasury contract.
+Operates on the new enterprise contract.